 These are the key highlights of the Singapore 2020 Budget, and some suggestions on what you should do with your finances in anticipation of the leaner times to come.

 Highlight 1: The Stabilisation and Support Package

 This package, worth $4 billion, aims to help enterprises retain local workers, and provide economic support to companies through income tax rebates.

 Acknowledging the challenges from retail businesses and revenue challenges faced by businesses, tenants and lessees of government managed properties will be given more flexible rental payment terms.
 Retail businesses are also one of the five sectors slated to get additional support from the government, as they are now directly affected by the COVID-19 outbreak.
 Landlords like Jewel Changi Airport have already taken aggressive steps to reduce rental rates to help tenants through this tough times.

 The Government will match every dollar of cash top-ups made to the CPF Retirement Account for lower income Singaporeans who are unable to set aside the prevailing Basic Retirement Sum (currently $90,500).
-For working Singaporeans with elderly parents, they are now more incentivised to do a cash top up for their parents' RA.
+For working Singaporeans with elderly parents, they are now more incentivized to do a cash top-up for their parents' RA.
 Not only will their parents get to enjoy a cash match from the government of up to $600, they'll also receive additional tax relief for themselves.

 Key Actions and Takeaways